 Hoyas are one of the most interesting and satisfying plants to grow.
-With a huge number of species, hybrids, and cultivars they have a form for everyone's liking.
 Hoyas are known for their thick waxy foliage and fragrant flowers (known as peduncles).
-Their growing regions stretch from the Southern Asian countries all the way to Australia.
 This cultivar is an odd version of the species Hoya carnosa.
-Known for is compacted foliage, its commmonly refered to as the rope Hoya given when the vines get rather long it can appear to look like strands of rope.
+Known for is compacted foliage, its commonly referred to as the rope Hoya given when the vines get rather long it can appear to look like strands of rope.